Integrated Logistics Management: Five Steps to Success in the Evolving Logistics Industry

 Implementing the five key strategies outlined above can give logistics companies the competitive advantages they need to remain successful in the evolving logistics industry.
 As the structural lines that divide different sectors within the overall industry begin to blur, companies need to become more flexible, knowledgeable, and customer-oriented.
 Today’s customers are demanding more from logistics providers; value added services and strong customer partnerships will be essential for success moving forward.

-The future of the logistics industry will rely more heavily on 3PLs, especially as strategic partners.
+The future of the logistics industry will be redefined by integrated logistics management.
 As companies increasingly focus on asset returns and costs, while also focusing on their core competencies and building customer centric business models, the share of 3PL is expected to increase.
 3PLs will likely take the role of strategic partners who can be lead service providers by offering a plethora of services including optimization of supply chain, cycle time reduction, and unprecedented customer responsiveness.